EC2 runs Linux. A specialized Linux called Amazon Linux AMI — Amazon Linux Amazon Machine Image.

 - Without AWS EC2 Key Pair, you can still SSH into your EC2

-- Not recommend Spot Instances if you need reliability — Because Amazon can recycle your instance at any time and does not give you time to finish work at hand.
+- Spot Instances Amazon can recycle your instance at any time and does not give you time to finish work at hand.
 It needs extra work to be able to use Spot Instances.
 Read the Intercom Post in Further links secion.

 - Security of EC2: Security Group, VPC and Network ACL